 First Day Materials Charge

-Some credit courses may include a First Day material charge as a separate charge associated with the course.
-The First Day is an inclusive access program and partnership between HCC, Barnes & Noble, and publishers to offer electronic textbooks and/or access codes at a lowered cost compared to traditional print material as part of the student's course materials, delivered directly within their Canvas course.
+Some credit courses may include a First Day materials charge as a separate charge associated with the course.
+The First Day program is an inclusive access program and partnership between HCC, Barnes & Noble, and publishers to offer electronic textbooks and/or access codes at a lowered cost compared to traditional print material as part of the student's course materials, delivered directly within their Canvas course.
 As such, First Day materials do not need to be purchased in the bookstore.
 However, if a student prefers, they may opt out of First Day through their Canvas course page.
 Before opting out it is suggested the student speak with their instructor as required course materials are vital to student success.

-To be eligible to receive a refund, students must officially drop a credit class before the deadlines that are listed in myHCC.
+To be eligible to receive a refund, students must officially drop a credit course before the deadlines that are listed in myHCC.
 Under extenuating circumstances, if the college needs to cancel the course, prorated refunds may be issued.
 Failure to attend classes does not release a student from financial obligations to the college.
 Students who are deployed military or an emergency worker impacted by a national emergency are encouraged to contact the office of records, registration, and veterans’ affairs for additional refund information.

 For 15-week course sections, students are eligible for a graduated tuition refund: 100 percent of tuition, the consolidated fee, and course fees by the end of the first week of the semester; and 50 percent of tuition and the consolidated fee only by the end of the second week.
-After the end of the second week, students may still drop a class but are not eligible for refunds.
+After the end of the second week, students may still drop a course but are not eligible for refunds.

-For course sections that are less than15-weeks, students are eligible for a graduated refund based on a percentage of the section length.* If the drop occurs by seven percent of the section length, students are eligible for a refund of 100 percent of all tuition, the consolidated fee, and course fees.
+For course sections that are less than 15-weeks, students are eligible for a graduated refund based on a percentage of the section length.* If the drop occurs by seven percent of the section length, students are eligible for a refund of 100 percent of all tuition, the consolidated fee, and course fees.
 If the drop occurs between 8-13 percent of the section length, students are eligible for a refund of 50 percent of tuition and consolidated fee only.
 After the posted refund period for these sessions, students are not eligible for refunds.
 Students should check myHCC for section specific drop and withdrawal deadlines.

-Noncredit/Continuing Education Refunds
+Noncredit/Continuing Education Course Refunds

 As stated in the Education Article of the Annotated Code of Maryland, “tuition” does not include items such as fees or costs associated with a self-supporting program, or any fees such as registration, application, administrative or laboratory work, or other charges.
 These items are considered non-tuition-related charges and are not subject to waivers or discounts.